retail-cash-flow-strategies

 Retailers who do not adapt and strive to improve cash flow will soon find that they are riding horseback on a road full of cars.
 That is to say, reluctance to adapt and change will not stop everyone from changing and overtaking you.

-How Retail Businesses Can Improve Cash Flow
+How Can a Retail Business Improve Cash Flow?

 Here’s the list of strategies that retailers can take advantage of to improve their cash flows:

-Revise Payment Collection Policies
+1.Revise Payment Collection Policies

 The bottom line is getting paid more and faster than you spend.
 The quickest way to remedy payment woes and ensure regular cash flow is to set up payment collection terms that improve cash flow.